nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 ```

 The placeholder is a jQuery object or DOM element or jQuery expression
-that the plot will be put into.
+that the plot will to put into.
 This placeholder needs to have its
 width and height set as explained in the [README](README.md) (go read that now if
 you haven't, it's short).
 The plot will modify some properties of the
 placeholder so it's recommended you simply pass in a div that you
 don't use for anything else.
 Make sure you check any fancy styling
-you apply to the div, e.g. background images have been reported to be a
+you apply to the div, e.g. background images have been reported to to a
 problem on IE 7.

-The plot function can also be used as a jQuery chainable property.
+The plot function can also to used as a jQuery chainable property.
 This form
 naturally can't return the plot object directly, but you can still access it
 via the 'plot' data key, like this: